Home ยป Italian Desserts ยป Crostoli

 Plate of fried pastry cookies dusted with powdered sugar.

-Call these Italian fried pastries crostoli, chiacchiere, angels wings or Italian bow ties, it doesn’t matter, the addiction is the same!
+Call these Italian fried pastries crostoli, chiacchiere, angel wings, or Italian bow ties, it doesn’t matter, the addiction is the same!
 Now everyone can enjoy a little bit of Italy at home.

 Made this recipe?